department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-plan.md

 The card sort will be built in Optimal Workshop and will contain a list of about 30 (or maybe more) tasks that have been synthesized from colleagues, the VA.gov home page, user research studies, and top VA site searches.
 In the card sort, participants will rate the importance of each task for themselves only (not for all Veterans) by sorting it into one of several fixed categories (i.e., *important to me and I do it frequently, important to me but I don't do it frequently, not important to me, I don't understand this task*).
 They will also be able to add new tasks and sort them.

-*Action item: Synthesize and remove duplicates from tasks collected to get down to a list of ~30 tasks (or maybe more).*
-- *Schedule discussion with Mikki Northuis (sitewide IA)*
-- *Schedule discussion with Meg Peters and Tracey Mulrooney (health apartment)*
+*Action item: Get feedback on list of tasks from Mikki Northuis (sitewide IA), Meg Peters and Tracey Mulrooney (health apartment), and anyone else interested (Shawna Hein, Danielle Thierry, Beth Potts?)*

-*Action item: Get Optimal Workshop license--reach out to Ariel*
+*Action item: See if can get upgraded Optimal Workshop license in order to have more than 40 responses--reach out to Ariel*

 *Action item: Create a card sort with different tokens for recruiting cohorts.*